-Barney Launcelot Ford was born into slavery in the 1820s.
-From his humble roots on a Viriginia farm, the illegitmate son of a white plantation owner and black woman eventually became one of the wealthiest men in the west and a prominent pioneer for civil rights.
+Barney Launcelot Ford was born into slavery in1822.
+From his humble roots in Virginia, the son of an enslaved woman and a white plantation owner eventually became one of the wealthiest men in the west and a prominent pioneer for civil rights.

-In the early 1850s, Ford relocated to Central America and opened his first hotel in the country of Nicauragua.
+In the early 1850s, Ford relocated to Central America and opened his first hotel in the country of Nicaragua.

 At the time, the Inter-Ocean Hotel was the largest building in Denver's fledgling Lo-Do district.
 It became so popular that Ford decided to open another hotel in Cheyenne, Wyoming.

-In 1870, Cheyenne was only three years old and the many of the town's earliest structures were being replaced by bigger and better buildiings.
+In 1870, Cheyenne was only three years old and many of the town's earliest structures were being replaced by bigger and better buildings.

 Upon its completion, the Inter-Ocean became the center of Cheyenne nightlife.
-Over the years, the Inter-Ocean hosted many travelling dignitaries, including President Theodore Roosevelt, who stayed there on several occasions.
+Over the years, the Inter-Ocean hosted many traveling dignitaries, including President Theodore Roosevelt, who stayed there on several occasions.

 It was also home to the most popular saloon in town.
 Infamous gunslinger Tom Horn is one of the many regulars who frequented the hotel bar.